IMAX: Digital

-Because 70 mm film and projectors are costly, difficult to produce en masse, and the size of auditoriums that house full-size IMAX screens make them expensive to construct, IMAX debuted a digital projection system in 2008 to use with shorter 1.89:1 aspect ratio screens.
+Because 70 mm film and projectors are costly, difficult to produce en masse, and the size of auditoriums that house full-size IMAX screens make them expensive to construct, IMAX debuted a digital projection system in 2008 to use with 1.90:1 aspect ratio screens.
 It uses two 2K-resolution projectors that can present either 2D or 3D content in DCI or IMAX Digital Format (IDF; which in itself is a superset of DCI).
-The digital installations have caused some controversy, as many theaters have branded their screens as IMAX after merely retrofitting standard auditoriums with IMAX digital projectors.
-The screen sizes in these auditoriums are much smaller than those in the purpose-built auditoriums of the original 15/70 IMAX format, and are limited to the 1.89:1 aspect ratio.
-Another disadvantage is the much lower resolution of digital IMAX.
+The digital installations have caused some controversy, as many theaters have branded their screens as IMAX after merely retrofitting standard auditoriums with IMAX Digital projectors.
+The screen sizes in these auditoriums are much smaller than those in the purpose-built auditoriums of the original 15/70 IMAX format, and are limited to the 1.90:1 aspect ratio.
+Another disadvantage is the much lower resolution of IMAX Digital.
 The technology has a maximum perceived resolution of 2.9K, compared to traditional IMAX 70 mm projection, which has an estimated resolution of 12K.
 Some reviewers have also noted that many non-IMAX theaters are projecting films at 4K resolution through competing brands such as Dolby Cinema and UltraAVX.

 IMAX has held to a uniform branding of "The IMAX Experience" across various underlying technologies and screen sizes.
 Some have criticized the company's marketing approach, with the format being dubbed "Lie-MAX".
 The company has defended the format by saying it has a bigger screen, brighter picture and better sound than standard theatres.
 Despite the differences with digital IMAX, the cost-effective format has aided in the company's worldwide growth, especially in Russia and China.